agardiner/arg-parser/README.md

-    positional_arg :my_positional_arg, 'This is a positional arg' keyword_arg :my_keyword_arg, 'This is a keyword arg' flag_arg :flag, 'This is a flag argument' rest_arg :files, 'This is where we specify tha
+    positional_arg :my_positional_arg, 'This is a positional arg' keyword_arg :my_keyword_arg, 'This is a keyword arg' flag_arg :flag, 'This is a flag argument' rest_arg :files, 'This is where we specify that remaining args will be collected in an array'

     def run